madgallop/jaffa-oranges/README.md

 Built using Mapbox Studio and Mapbox GL JS.

 Future changes will include:
-1. Comparison of all three years of grove extents and city footprints
-2. Bug fix for the dashed circle outlines
+1. Bug fix for the dashed circle outlines
-3. Further customization of the text labels
-4. Variation in dashed circle outlines to differentiate the different eras
+2. Variation in dashed circle outlines to differentiate the different eras
-5. Add more options for the user to explore videos, photos, and quotes by type
+3. Add more options for the user to explore videos, photos, and quotes by type